nadrane/blog/content/_posts/build-your-own-nested-query-string-encoder.md

 date: 2018-04-13 15:17:00
 ---

-The other day at work, one of my colleagues was frustrated that he was unable to encode nested objects in a query string and still maintain a readable URL.
+The other day at work, one of my colleagues was frated that he was unable to encode nested objects in a query string and still maintain a readable URL.
 I went home that night and coded up a simple solution to this problem, and I thought I'd share it here today.
 This [Github repo](https://github.com/nadrane/querystring-encoder) contains specs and the solution code.

 <!-- more -->